 Frances Glessner Lee Professor of Legal Medicine, Professor of Anaesthesia (Pediatrics)

-Dr. Robert Truog is professor of medical ethics, anaesthesiology & pediatrics at Harvard Medical School and a senior associate in Critical Care Medicine at Boston Children’s Hospital.
-Dr. Truog received his medical degree from the University of California, Los Angeles, and is board certified in the practices of pediatrics, anesthesiology, and pediatric critical care medicine.
-He also holds a master’s degree in philosophy from Brown University and an honorary master of arts from Harvard University.
+Dr. Robert Truog is the Frances Glessner Lee Professor of Medical Ethics, Anaesthesiology & Pediatrics and Director of the Center for Bioethics at Harvard Medical School.
+Dr. Truog received his medical degree from the University of California, Los Angeles and is board certified in the practices of pediatrics, anesthesiology, and pediatric critical care medicine.
+He also holds a Master’s Degree in Philosophy from Brown University and an honorary Master’s of Arts from Harvard University.

-Norma C. Ware is a medical anthropologist and an associate professor in the Department of Psychiatry and the Department of Global Health and Social Medicine at Harvard Medical School.
-Dr. Ware conducts research on social and behavioral dimensions of HIV/AIDS treatment and prevention in sub-Saharan Africa.
+Norma C. Ware is a medical anthropologist and associate professor in the Department of Global Health and Social Medicine, Harvard Medical School.
+Dr. Ware conducts research on social and behavioral dimensions of HIV treatment and prevention in sub-Saharan Africa.

 Assistant Professor of Medicine; Assistant Professor of Global Health and Social Medicine

-Rebecca Weintraub, MD, is an assistant professor of medicine at Harvard Medical School, associate physician in the Division of Global Health Equity at Brigham and Women's Hospital, and on the faculty of the Department of Global Health and Social Medicine.
-She serves as the associate director of the Harvard Global Health Institute and faculty director of the Global Health Delivery Project at Harvard University.
-Dr. Weintraub is a practicing internist at Brigham and Women's Hospital.
+Rebecca is an assistant professor in the Department of Global Health and Social Medicine at Harvard Medical School and an associate physician in the Division of Global Health Equity at Brigham and Women's Hospital.
+Rebecca is a practicing internist at Brigham and Women’s Hospital.

 Corresponding Member of the Faculty of Global Health and Social Medicine